Who are the most famous redheads in history?

 There are also other unfounded myths attached to being a redhead such as their fiery tempers.
 This myth is probably due to literature where redheaded characters are depicted as excitable and hot tempered.
 For example, Achilles a central character in Homer’s “Iliad” was described as having red hair, being strong and having a nasty temper.

-Redheads can be found all over the world including in the United States, the Netherlands, Belgium, France, Portugal, Spain, Italy, Germany, Russia and Albania and also throughout history.
+Redheads can be found all over the world including in the United States, the Netherlands, Belgium, France, Portugal, Spain, Italy, Germany, Russia and Albania.
+Though some ginger stereotypes still exist, this list of famous redheads from history proves them all wrong!

 Read more: Massive new project aims to map all of the redheads in the world